wpilibsuite/PathWeaver/README.md

 1. Creating and modifying paths should be as natural as possible.
 2. Stored files should all be human readable and version controllable.

+## Commenting
+For bugs or feature suggestions, make a github issue.

 ## Building

 To run PathUI use the command `./gradlew run`